WHEN APPLYING FOR COMMERCIAL FINANCING

 Another advantage of working with a captive finance company is their understanding and accommodations for flexible payment schedules.
 A captive understands the cycles of your business and can recommend the right financing solutions to make payment management easier.

 Managing technological obsolescence within your company ensures you're not saddled with out-of-date equipment.
 Failing to effectively keep your technology as current as possible gives an advantage to competitors that regularly upgrade their equipment.
 Implement a financing strategy that manages technological obsolescence and ensures you're working with the equipment and technology needed to propel your company to success.
-In many cases, a captive finance company will structure a solution to help you right-size you’re firm by offering co-terminus contracts or facilitating equipment trade-ups that allow your firm to utilise the technology necessary to remain competitive.
+In many cases, a captive finance company will structure a solution to help you right-size you’re firm by offering co-terminus contracts or facilitating equipment trade-ups that allow your firm to utilize the technology necessary to remain competitive.

 Working with a captive finance company is much more than a simple commercial transaction.
 Unlike banks, which typically approach lending as nothing more than a transaction, a captive finance company will treat the exchange as a relationship.
 These lenders are invested in your firm's success, and do their best to find a two-sided solution that benefits everyone.
 A captive finance company succeeds when you succeed, so it's in their best interest to ensure you get the right growth solution for your company.
 With these tips in your back pocket, you can obtain the best financing solution for your company without hampering your budget or your firm's chances for success.